 Hiking games can make any hike more fun for Cub Scouts (or any kids)!
 Check out these eight ideas that are sure to be hits on your next hike.

-Hiking games are a great way to get outside with our boys.
+Hiking games are a great way to get outside with our Scouts.
 Our pack has a hike every third Sunday.
 We vary the location, length, and difficulty so that everyone can participate.
 We love to put the “outing” in Scouting by taking a long walk!

-Sometimes if you tell an elementary school-aged boy that you’re going for a long walk, you might hear whining.
+Sometimes if you tell an elementary school-aged kid that you’re going for a long walk, you might hear whining.
 But tell them you’re going on an ABC hike or a scavenger hunt hike or a penny hike, and you just might pique their interest.

 Playing hiking games can add an element of excitement.
 Often, they can be done with few (if any) supplies.